Corsair XENEON FLEX 45WQHD240 Monitor Review

 RWBG

 The Corsair XENEON FLEX has mediocre text clarity.
-Its low pixel density and RWBG subpixel layout contribute to this, as text can sometimes look blurry and hard to read.
-If that's the case, you can also increase the text scaling so that it's easier to read.
+Its low pixel density and RWBG subpixel layout contribute to this, as text looks blurry and hard to read.
+Instead, you can also increase the text scaling so that it's easier to read.
 As Windows ClearType doesn't render text well with RWBG subpixel layouts like this one, there's color fringing with ClearType enabled (top photo), so if that bothers you, it's better to disable ClearType.
 These photos are in Windows 10, and you can also see it in Windows 11 with ClearType on and with ClearType off.

 9.6